 Photochromic lenses aren’t very helpful for night driving.
-Light adaptive lenses primarily protect against sunlight, UV rays and blue light.
+Light adaptive lenses primarily protect against sunlight and UV rays and filter blue light.
 They don’t activate indoors under artificial lighting or at night in the presence of headlights and streetlights.

 Night blindness is characterized primarily by a halo-like glow around artificial light sources.
 Usually, this is caused by the onset of presbyopia (age-related farsightedness), which makes the eye lenses inflexible and distorts the ability to focus on near objects.